Summer Conservative Selection

 What happened in the markets you invest in?

-For further commentary on each asset class in the Conservative selection, refer to the relevant single-asset class funds.
+For further information on each of the single asset class funds used by the Summer Conservative Selection, refer to the relevant single asset class fund commentary.

 How did your portfolio perform?

-We actively manage the fund’s currency exposures.
-As of 31 January 2024, these exposures represented 17.87% of the value of the fund.
-After allowing for foreign currency hedges in place, approximately 9.26% of the value of the fund was unhedged and exposed to foreign currency risk.
+We actively manage the fund’s foreign currency exposures associated with global and Australian equities and hedge foreign currency exposures associated with global bonds.
+As of 30 November 2024, these exposures represented around 17% of the value of the fund.
+After allowing for foreign currency hedges in place, approximately 7% of the value of the fund was unhedged and exposed to foreign currency risk.
+The NZ dollar, relevant for our portfolios with unhedged foreign currency exposures, rose 0.60% against the US dollar, and 0.06% against the Australian dollar.

 What are we thinking about the future?